Asymptotically conical Ricci flat K\"ahler metrics on $\mathbb{C}^2$ with cone singularities along a complex curve: Introduction

-with $f$ a smooth function of compact support.
-What will be important for us, apart from the fast decay of $f$, is that \ref{t=0} implies that $\omega_0$ has bounded Ricci curvature (in fact the bound Ric($\omega_0$) $\geq -B\omega_0$ for some $B>0$ is the bound that will be relevant to us).
+with $f_0$ a smooth function of compact support.
+What will be important for us, apart from the fact that \(\omega_0\) solves \ref{RF} outside a compact set, is that $\omega_0$ has uniformly bounded Ricci curvature.